-Grilled brats in beer are perfect for outdoor parties, camping, tailgating or just about any time you want a delicious, fun and easy dinner idea.
+Perfect for outdoor parties, camping, tailgating these brats on grill that have been boiled in beer are delicious, fun and an easy dinner recipe.
 While it may seem easy to cook good bratwurst, there is a sure-fire method for cooking amazing brats in beer that results in a moist inside and crispy, caramelized outside.
 This is destined to become one of your favorite bratwurst recipes.

 Braising brats in beer and onions before grilling them deepens the flavor of the bratwurst and is a favorite way to make juicy brats.
 After simmering in the onions and beer the brats are grilled quickly for nicely browned casings.
 The brats can then be finished with the richly flavored caramelized onions, placed on lightly grilled buns and topped with your favorite fixings.
 Pure dinnertime bliss!